apytypes/apytypes/docs/development.rst

 ------------

-To install APyTypes from a cloned git-version, make sure that you stand in the directory containing the cloned git-version, then do:
+To install APyTypes from a cloned git-version, make sure that you stand in the directory containing the cloned git-version, then do

 .. code-block:: bash